cordwella/disc_planet_analysis/README.md

 new_orbit = Pluto3DSimulation(folder, 10, include_horseshoe=True, include_vortensity=True)
 ```

 There are additional settings for the calculation of horseshoe width that can be included.
-These will be documented before release
+Please see
-but for now please look at `simulation.py`.
+`simulation.py` `Simulation::__init__`'s docstring for a list of options.

 ## Outputs
 By default this code will save a python pickle with a dictionary containting 1D/2D data from the simulation.